Italy quarantines north in drastic bid to slow virus spread

-ROME (AP) — Italy took a page from China’s playbook Sunday, locking down around 16 million people — more than a quarter of its population — for nearly a month to halt the relentless march of the new coronavirus across Europe.
+ROME (AP) — Italy took a page from China’s playbook Sunday, attempting to lock down 16 million people — more than a quarter of its population — for nearly a month to halt the relentless march of the new coronavirus across Europe.

-Weddings, museums, shopping malls, and even restaurants are all hit by the new restrictions, which focus on a swath of northern Italy but are disrupting daily life around the country.

-From Venice to Milan, confusion reigned as residents and tourists tried to figure out when and how the new measures were coming into effect.
-Travelers crammed aboard standing-room only trains, tucking their faces into scarves and sharing sanitizing gel.
+Weddings and museums, movie theaters and shopping malls are all affected by the new restrictions, which focus on a swath of northern Italy but are disrupting daily life around the country.
+Confusion reigned after the quarantine was announced, with residents and tourists from Venice to Milan trying to figure out how and when the new measures would be put into practice.
+Travelers crammed aboard standing-room-only trains, tucking their faces into scarves and sharing sanitizing gel.

+After mass testing uncovered more than 7,300 infections, Italy now has registered more cases of the virus than any country but China, where the disease is in retreat.
+The death toll in the country rose to 366.

-Around the globe, more and more events were canceled or hidden behind closed doors, from the pope’s Sunday service to a Formula One car race in Bahrain and a sumo competition in Japan.
-Cruise ships navigated troubled times from California to Egypt.
+Around the globe, more and more events were canceled or hidden behind closed doors, from the pope’s Sunday service to a Formula One car race in Bahrain to a sumo competition in Japan, where wrestlers arrived at the arena in face masks and were required to use hand sanitizer before entering.
+In Saudi Arabia, officials announced all schools and universities would be closed starting Monday, following the lead of other Gulf countries.
+Questions grew about whether to maintain U.S. presidential campaign rallies and other potential “super-spreading” gatherings, as the virus enters new states.

-After Italy saw its biggest one-day jump in infections, Italian Premier Giuseppe Conte signed a quarantine decree overnight for the country’s prosperous north.
+Italian Premier Giuseppe Conte signed a quarantine decree early Sunday for the country’s prosperous north.
 Areas under lockdown include Milan, Italy’s financial hub and the main city in Lombardy, and Venice, the main city in the neighboring Veneto region.
 The extraordinary measures will be in place until April 3.

-“There will be a ban for everybody to move in and out of these territories and also within the same territory,” Conte said.
-“Exceptions will be allowed only for proven professional needs, exceptional cases and health issues.”

-The fate of foreign visitors stuck in Italy’s new quarantine zones is still unclear.
+Tourists in the region, including those from abroad, were free to head home, the Italian transport ministry said, noting that airports and train stations remained open.

-The pope, who has been ill, held his Sunday blessing by video instead of in person, even though he wasn’t directly affected by the lockdown.
+The pope, who has been ill, held his Sunday blessing by video instead of in person, even though he was not directly affected by the lockdown.
 He described feeling like he was “in a cage.”

 It’s a feeling familiar in China, where the government locked down about 60 million people in central Hubei province in late January.
-Six weeks later, they’re still effectively stuck.
+Six weeks later, they are still effectively stuck.

 The World Health Organization has said China’s move helped the rest of the world prepare for the virus to arrive, and WHO chief Tedros Adhanom Ghebreyesus tweeted his support Sunday for Italians and their “bold, courageous steps aimed at slowing the speed of the coronavirus.”

-China has suffered about three-fourths of the world’s 106,000 coronavirus infections and most of its nearly 3,600 deaths.
-New infections in China have leveled off dramatically, however, and most of those infected, in China and globally, have already recovered.
+China has suffered about three-fourths of the world’s 109,000 coronavirus infections and most of its 3,800 deaths.
+New infections in China have leveled off, however, and most of those infected, in China and globally, have already recovered.

 Infections mounted higher Sunday in other epicenters — South Korea, Iran and especially Italy.
-And with a nose-dive in tourist traffic and major disruptions to supply chains worldwide, stocks struggled Sunday as Mideast indexes fell 4% to 10%.
+And with a nose-dive in tourist traffic and major disruptions to supply chains worldwide, stocks struggled Sunday.
+Mideast indexes fell 4% to 10%.

 Italy is closing all museums and archaeological sites, even those far from the lockdown zone.
 It suspended all weddings until April 3.
 The northern regions concerned by Sunday’s decree are closing cinemas and ski slopes.